Andraz1999/Andraz1999/README.md

 ## 🎮 Game Development

-Games I've built with my brother:
+Games my brother and I have built:

 - <a href="https://github.com/Andraz1999/LudwigJam" target="_blank">**Ludwig's Game Jam 2021**</a> — A game jam project with a lot of heart
 - <a href="https://zina-game-studio.itch.io/" target="_blank">**Free browser games @ Zina Game Studio**</a> — A bunch of free-to-play games you can jump into right in your browser, no download needed!